-You may install 256 MB, 512 MB, 1 GB, and 2 GB unbuffered ECC / non-ECC DDR2 DIMMs into the DIMM sockets
+You may install 256 MB, 512 MB, 1 GB, and 2 GB ECC and non-ECC, unbuffered DDR3 DIMMs into the DIMM sockets.

 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 2GB memory modules, the system may only recognize less than 8GB because the address space is reserved for other critical functions.
-This limitation appears on Windows® XP 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 1GB memory modules, the system may only recognize less than 3GB of total memory because of address space allocation for other critical functions.
+This limitation appears on Windows[®] Vista 32-bit / Windows[®] XP 32-bit operation systems since it does not support Physical Address Extension (PAE) mode. - If you install Windows[®] Vista 32-bit / Windows[®] XP 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.